Cesáreo Fernández Duro

-Cesáreo Fernández Duro (25 February 1830 – 5 June 1908) was a Spanish professional naval officer, writer, scholar and historian.
+Cesáreo Fernández Duro (25 February 1830 – 5 June 1908) was a Spanish Navy officer and historian.

 Childhood and family background

 Fernández Duro was born into a good family in Zamora; that is to say, a noble family.
 His father, Francisco Fernández Torneros, a lawyer, was entitled to use Don before his name, which means that his mother, Teresa Ramona Duro, was a Doña (Latin Dominus and Domina, "master" and "mistress.")
 Cesáreo was a Don, no doubt, but history prefers for him his rank at retirement from the navy, Capitán.
 Fernández Duro was baptized in the parish of San Andrés, where the family must have lived.
 The church was the social center of the parish.
 At some time during the next 15 years he received a primary education (reading writing, and arithmetic), probably several years' worth.
 The dates vary in the sources.
 The formal schooling took place at Madrid, to which the family moved temporarily, probably for the purpose.
 His very attendance at school is a strong indication of his membership in the aristocracy.